-The LCFF was implemented for fiscal year 2013-14 and was phased in gradually.
-Beginning in fiscal year 2013-14, an annual transition adjustment was required to be calculated for each school district, equal to each district's proportionate share of the appropriations included in the State budget (based on the percentage of each district's students who are low-income, English learners, and foster youth ("Targeted Students")), to close the gap between the prior-year funding level and the target allocation at full implementation of LCFF.
+The LCFF was implemented for fiscal year 2013-14 and was phased in over a period of five fiscal years.
+Beginning in fiscal year 2013-14, an annual transition adjustment was required to be calculated for each school district, equal to each district's proportionate share of the appropriations included in the State budget (based on the percentage of each district's students who are low-income, English learners, and foster youth ("Targeted Students"), to close the gap between the prior-year funding level and the target allocation at full implementation of LCFF.
 In each year, districts had the same proportion of their respective funding gaps closed, with dollar amounts varying depending on the size of a district's funding gap.
-Full implementation occurred in fiscal year 2018-19.
+Full implementation occurred in fiscal year 2018-19 in connection with adoption of the State Budget for said fiscal year.